Curnonsky

-Maurice Edmond Sailland (October 12, 1872, Angers, France – July 22, 1956, Paris), better known by his pen-name Curnonsky (nicknamed 'Cur'), and dubbed the Prince of Gastronomy, was one of the most celebrated writers on gastronomy in France in the 20th century.
+Maurice Edmond Sailland (October 12, 1872, in Angers, France – July 22, 1956, in Paris), better known by his pen-name Curnonsky (nicknamed 'Cur'), and dubbed the Prince of Gastronomy, was one of the most celebrated writers on gastronomy in France in the 20th century.
 He wrote or ghost-wrote many books in diverse genres and many newspaper columns.
 He is often considered the inventor of gastronomic motor-tourism as popularized by Michelin, though he himself could not drive.
 He was a student of Henri-Paul Pellaprat.

 Biography

 Maurice Edmond Sailland was born in Angers (Maine-et-Loire) on October 12, 1872 to Edmond-Georges Sailland and his wife Blanche-Alphonsine Mazeran.
-His mother died within of month of his birth, and his father abandoned him.
+His mother died within a month of his birth, and his father abandoned him.
 He was raised by his grandmother in Angers and attended the Collège Saint-Maurille in town.
 At the age of 18, he moved to Paris to attend the Ecole Normale Supérieure to prepare for a career in journalism.

 Curnonsky's friend Paul Reboux wrote in 1933: "For 40 years, Curnonsky did almost all of the jobs in the literary profession.
 He was a novelist, a columnist, a humorist, a publicists, a music hall critic ... and a 'discreet collaborator,' that is to say, a 'ghost writer.' ...
 But it would be to speak of Curnonsky in a quite incomplete manner to not insist on his merits as a gastronome."
 His role in promoting French gastronomy is perhaps what he is best known for today.

 Curnonsky took every occasion to promote his theory of the four cuisines of France:

 Curnonsky's professional activities were truly wide-ranging.
 He even created a number of advertising slogans for important companies.
 According to his biographer Arbellot, he coined the name Bibendum for the Michelin Man in 1907—because "Michelin tires drink [i.e. 'soak up' or 'eat up'] everything, even obstacles"—, and wrote Michelin's weekly column "Les Lundis de Michelin" in Le Journal starting on November 25, 1907.
 It was originally signed "Michelin" but starting on March 2, 1908, it was signed "Bibendum".
 Michelin had used the phrase "Nunc est bibendum" ("Cheers!" in Latin) on a poster in 1898, showing the Michelin Man swallowing a glass full of nails, but it is unclear when the word "Bibendum" became applied to this character.